USC Architecture Overview

 Interoperability

-The net effect of all this work is that 3rd party builders can create contracts on Creditcoin which have secure, seamless access to data on other chains.
-Such contracts could for instance securely burn ETH
+The net effect of this design is that third-party builders can create contracts on Creditcoin which have secure, trustless access to verified data from other chains.
+USC contracts can verify that specific transactions occurred on external blockchains (like Ethereum) and then react to those verified events by executing business logic on Creditcoin.

-Builders can leverage these properties to create universal smart contracts which support their own custom cross-chain DApp business logic.
+Builders can leverage these properties to create universal smart contracts which support their own custom cross-chain DApp business logic, enabling trustless cross-chain applications without relying on centralized oracles or intermediaries.

 For more information on how to set up your DApp's logic to leverage Creditcoin